Explosion Injuries and Fatalities

 Successful recovery for injuries due to an explosion involves proving two main elements of an explosion negligence case in Illinois: liability and damages.

-- Liability requires an investigation into the ownership, management, and maintenance of the property and utilities.
-Of course, in building explosions because gas or electric supply is often involved, investigation of any mistakes or failures by the utility companies of services is needed.
+1. Liability requires investigating the property and utilities’ ownership, management, and maintenance.
+Of course, in building explosions, where gas or electric supply is often involved, any mistakes or failures by the utility companies of services need to be investigated.

-- Damages are physical and emotional injuries, injuries, and economic losses such as medical expenses and income loss.
-At Blumenshine Law Group we undertake a methodical process to investigate and evaluate these factors on your behalf.
+2. Damages include physical and emotional injuries and economic losses such as medical expenses and income loss.
+At Blumenshine Law Group, we undertake a systematic process to investigate and evaluate these factors on your behalf.

 Explosion Injury Attorneys